MohanZhu0623/Scalable-Logo-Recognition-Pipeline-with-Python_Mohan/README.md

 This task was completed in approximately 1 hour and 30 minutes.

+File Formats Provided

+This repository includes both .py and .ipynb files:

+Scalable-Logo-Recognition-Pipeline-with-Python_Mohan.py

+Scalable-Logo-Recognition-Pipeline-with-Python_Mohan.ipynb: In Google Colab, you can view the steps and output.

+Both files contain identical code, with the .ipynb file offering a more visual and interactive experience.

+Output Files
+output_logo_detection_2024.csv: This CSV file includes detection results for the first 10 batches, with each batch containing 20 images, totaling 200 images.
+It provides details on detected logo classes and their confidence scores.

 Dataset

 The dataset used in this project is the FlickrLogos-27 dataset, which consists of 1,080 images containing logos from 27 different classes.